 (2A) The persons who held office under section 340AB(3)(d) as members of the Perinatal and Infant Mortality Committee, or as deputies of those members, immediately before the coming into operation of the Public Health (Consequential Provisions) Act 2016 section 248 continue in office, under and subject to Part XIIIB, as members or, as the case requires, deputies of members of the Committee until the expiry of their respective terms as if they had been appointed by the Minister on the nomination of the chief executive of the health service provider for Perth Children’s Hospital under the Health Services Act 2016.

+30 Now known as the Health (Miscellaneous Provisions) Act 1911; short title changed (see note under s.
+1).